 Prior to this, she had been the Director for the World Trade Organization (WTO) since July 2006, representing Korea at the Doha Development Agenda negotiations.
 From 2004 through to June 2006, she served as Deputy Director for APEC (Asia-Pacific Economic Co-operation) and managed the preparations for Korea’s hosting of APEC in 2005.
 She also served as Chairperson of the APEC Budget and Management Committee (BMC) in 2006, where she coordinated APEC’s budget, projects and administrative matters.
 Since joining MOFA in 1992, she mainly had worked at the multilateral sector including the United Nations, dealing with human rights and development.

-Born September 11 in 1967, she earned her Bachelor’s in political science and diplomacy from Yonsei University in Seoul in 1990 and her Master’s from the Jackson School of International Studies at the University of Washington in Seattle in 1996.
+She earned her Bachelor’s in political science and diplomacy from Yonsei University in Seoul in 1990 and her Master’s from the Jackson School of International Studies at the University of Washington in Seattle in 1996.

 She is married with one son and, in 2008, she wrote a book describing the life of a diplomat, entitled A Diplomat Must Be a Multiplayer.
 Her new book, titled Audacious Challenge to International Organizations, was published in July 2013.